 I will forward this to other principals and recommend it.

 Way to go and good luck!

-Orit Barashi, Geffen's mother from the Mordei Hageta'ot School, after her daughter's participation in the Shirt for any size initiative.
+Orit Barashi, Geffen's mother shared her thoughts after her daughter attended the course at the Mordei HaGeta'ot School, and took part in the Shirt for any size initiative.

 Shahar, Yair and Shani's father, who also took part in the Shirt for any size initiative, wrote:

 "The kids gained an interesting and enriching process, which was also challenging.
 Thank you for the support and encouragement at every turn."